 No Pain No Gain

-If you are new to learning the guitar, then your fingers will hurt at first.
-They just aren't used to pushing down those strings!
-Keep at it though, and your fingers will become stronger and develop calluses on the finger tips.
+For those new to learning the guitar, fingers may hurt at first.
+Strings will buzz and you may struggle with pushing down those strings.
+Over time, fingers will strengthen and develop calluses on the finger tips.
 You must push through this initial phase and develop strength and agility with the fingers.
 As you memorize these guitar chords, try and switch back and forth between them.
 This will help tremendously in learning songs and advancing your gutiar playing technique.
 It's a process that even professionals can benefit from - fretting each chord so that it rings true.
 It's very important to be consistent with your practice of these guitar chords as it will increase confidence and help in moving on to more challenging chords.

 If you become bored with playing these chords, grab a different guitar in an alternate tuning.
-The chords will not sound right, but it will free you up and allow for some exploration.
+The chords above will sound off, but it will free you up and allow for some exploration.
 This is a trick for keeping this FUN and not too serious.
 When playing around with a different guitar in an open tuning, try and come up with your own chords.
 It will open up a whole new world of sounds and tones for your ears.
 Having an extra guitar for alternate tunings will keep things interesting and you musical curiousity at its peak.